Be a Healthy Player:

 If it’s a weekend event keep in mind people are looking at potential spanking situations.
 Appearing too casual or unkempt at a spanking party doesn’t always work.

-Some guests shoot themselves in the foot with the following: poor personal hygiene; bad manners; sending mixed messages; over-reacting; freely swatting and touching without notice or invitation; groping hands during what was negotiated as a platonic situation; not listening to what a partner really needs; ignoring safe words; asking someone to play when s/he doesn’t know your name or anything about you; and forcing a sexual conversation on someone who isn’t interested.
+In addition to poor personal hygiene there are other things that can go wrong: bad manners; sending mixed messages; over-reacting; freely swatting and touching without notice or invitation; groping hands during what was negotiated as a platonic situation; not listening to what a partner really needs; ignoring safe words; asking someone to play when s/he doesn’t know your name or anything about you; and forcing a sexual conversation on someone who isn’t interested.
 The list is endless, so brush up on your social skills.
 Getting too casual too fast is a recipe for disaster.

 AVOID certain foods before a party: Garlic, Onions, Seafood, Beans, etc. Nothing gassy or heavy.